 Payment and Coverage Considerations for Telepractice Services During Coronavirus/COVID-19

-Audiologists and SLPs should be aware of the following payment and coverage issues as they consider implementing telepractice as an alternative service delivery model during the Coronavirus Disease 2019 (COVID-19) outbreak.
+Audiologists and SLPs should be aware of the following payment and coverage issues as you consider implementing telepractice as an alternative service delivery model during the COVID-19 pandemic.
 ASHA also provides

-Policies regarding COVID-19 and telepractice are currently changing both rapidly and slowly.
-Although some payers are modifying certain policies, others are not.
-Broad statements regarding the availability or expansion of telepractice do not always apply to all payers nor directly to audiology and speech-language pathology services.
-Leaders in health care across public and private sectors are exploring options for expanding access, but policy changes take time and implementation across health care doesn’t happen instantly.
+Policies regarding COVID-19 and telepractice continue to evolve.
+Although more payers are modifying telepractice policies, others are not.
+Broad statements regarding the availability or expansion of telepractice do not apply to all payers or directly to audiology and speech-language pathology services.
+Leaders in health care across public and private sectors are exploring options for expanding access, but significant policy changes take time.
 It is critical to check with your payer before initiating a new type of service or service delivery model, such as telepractice.

 Providers must understand the standing compliance requirements for payment for each of their payers.
 ASHA provides ongoing policy analysis and updates to members here and on ASHA’s

 COVID-19 Updates page

 More payers are expanding telepractice services to audiologists and SLPs.

 More states and payers are loosening telepractice policies or expanding coverage to additional provider types during the COVID-19 pandemic, including audiologists and SLPs.
 ASHA continues to advocate for such changes and will post updates on this page as we become aware of payer-specific expansion of audiology and speech-language pathology telepractice services.
 Remember, telepractice guidelines vary among payers (Medicare, Medicaid, commercial insurers), so it's important to verify with specific payers before starting services.
 You should also be aware of

 Work directly with your facility to determine coverage and payment for telepractice services provided in hospital outpatient settings and inpatient settings.